Protein, Protein Everywhere.

 Want to learn more?
 Read the study abstract here: https://academic.oup.com/jas/article-abstract/98/6/skaa149/5850332?login=false

-Why is it important?
+Why is ALL of this important?
 The rising popularity of plant protein sources resulting from specific canine health conditions (i.e., skin allergies and GI issues), and sustainability concerns has driven growing research studies to determine the macronutrient composition and standardized amino acid digestibility of numerous plant-based protein sources.
 These studies and findings proffer evidence of the suitability of plant sources of protein in canine nutrition.

 In summary: